-Refer to the General Rules of the University on admission as well as the Faculty and BML admission rules.
+Refer to the General Rules on admission as well as the faculty and BML admission rules.

-Students registering for the degree BML must satisfy the faculty and General Rules of the University when compiling their curriculum as set out in the following schedule (credits indicated in brackets).
+Students registering for the degree BML must satisfy the faculty and General Rules when compiling their curriculum as set out in the following schedule (credits indicated in brackets).